Welcome to EGEE 120!

 - Overview - EGEE 120 is a required course for the Bachelor of Arts in Energy Sustainability and Policy online degree program, geared towards students who are able to study only part time and at a distance.
 This General Education course will provide a multi-disciplinary approach to understanding how oil affects international relations and commerce.
 The relationships between oil technology, social and political institutions, and the unique cultures in oil-producing regions will be investigated.
 The course can be applied toward Penn State’s General Education Social and Behavioral Sciences (GS), and US Cultures (US) or International Cultures (IL) requirements.

 - Learning Environment - This website provides the primary instructional materials for the course.
 The Resources menu at left links to important supporting materials, while the Course Outline menu links to the course lessons.
-ANGEL, Penn State's course management system, is used to support the delivery of this course as well, as it provides the primary communications, calendaring, and submission tools for the course.
+Canvas, Penn State's course management system, is used to support the delivery of this course as well, as it provides the primary communications, calendaring, and submission tools for the course.

 - Topics of Study - The content of this course is divided into 12 modules that follow the Pulitzer Prize winning book The Prize: The Epic Quest for Oil, Money & Power by Daniel Yergin and The Quest: Energy, Security, and the Remaking of the Modern World by Daniel Yergin. (required reading for the course).
-Each lesson will be completed in approximately 1 week (A few lessons may take about two weeks).
+Each lesson will be completed in approximately 1 week (A few lessons may take longer).

 - The Rise of American Oil and the Competitive International Oil Industry